circleci/circleci-docs/jekyll/_cci2/language-javascript.md

 ---

 Success!
 You just set up CircleCI 2.0 for a NodeJS app.
-Check out our [project’s build page](https://circleci.com/gh/CircleCI-Public/circleci-demo-javascript-express) to see how this looks when building on CircleCI.
+Check out our [project’s {% comment %} TODO: Job {% endcomment %}build page](https://circleci.com/gh/CircleCI-Public/circleci-demo-javascript-express) to see how this looks when building on CircleCI.

 If you have any questions about the specifics of testing your NodeJS application, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.